Concept of rest and motion

 We do not see these motions but we know about them from their effect because our life depends on the heart pumping blood and we need muscle movement to perform various tasks.

 Motion occurs due to movement of a body

 Now let’s talk about some objects like a tree, house, School, electric pole, etc. These objects are stationary objects.
-They remain fixed at their position.
+They remain fixed in their position.
 From these examples, we can see that few things around us are moving and few of them are stationary.

 Define motion and rest

-Let’s now define terms rest and motion
+Let’s now define the terms, rest and motion

 A body is said to be at rest if its position does not change with the passage of time if the position of an object changes with the passage of time it is said to be in motion.

 One common feature of all moving bodies is that they change their position with time.
 The position of a body is known by its surroundings.

 So for a book kept on a table inside a room, the table, walls, and ceiling of a room make the surroundings.